-Council recently sought feedback from the community on a proposal to improve pedestrian and cyclist facilities at the eastern end of George Street in Parramatta.
+Council invited feedback from the community on a proposal to improve pedestrian and cyclist facilities at the eastern end of George Street in Parramatta.

 To improve access to the CBD from the east along the river, Council is proposing: